Everything You Need to Know About Backpacking Around Kenya

 Getting Around Kenya

 Backpacking around Kenya is made easy by the variety of transport.
 You can take a “matatu” almost anywhere which is effectively a cheap shuttle with hordes of people squashed inside.
 Stay well clear of taxi services who tend to take advantage of tourists.
+In most cases, organizing a taxi with your accommodation provider is the best way to avoid getting ripped off.
+Uber also exists and if you need to travel to nearby Tanzania, there is a reliable shuttle that runs daily from Nairobi to Arusha.

 As for longer distances, there are many flights out of Nairobi.
 You can travel to Zanzibar, Kampala or even Kigali for a reasonable price.
 I have also written a post about cheap flights in East Africa.